 Once you’ve completed the process of hiring employees, they are ready to begin their first day on the job.
 Your top priority is to welcome them and schedule introductions with key team members.

 During the welcome and introductions process, make it a priority to do the following:

 - Schedule one-on-one meetings with the key staff members the new hire will work with

 - Offer cheat sheets, such as the company phone list, office map, or voicemail instructions

-- Provide a list of who does what in their department in case they have questions
+- Provide a list of who does what in their department, as well as in HR or payroll, in case they have questions

 - Give them a copy of the organizational chart and explain how the company is structured

-- Provide a building tour so they know where conference rooms, copy machines, and emergency exits are
+- Provide a building tour so they know where to locate the conference rooms, copy machines, and emergency exits

 - Have them shadow a peer, so they see what a day in the life of a co-worker looks like

-- Ensure they have all the tools they need for their job: a computer, VPN, badges, keys, website URLs, and IDs
+- Ensure they have all the tools they need for their job: computer, software, VPN, badges, keys, website URLs, and IDs

 - Schedule time with their supervisor to review their job description and answer questions

 New hire paperwork is essential for a new employee, but it can be overwhelming.
 Consider pacing the paperwork review throughout the first few days instead of handing the new hire a stack of documents and walking away, or give clear deadlines and automated reminders.